zawropati/css-selectors/README.md

 ## About the challenges
 - You may NOT alter the html file
 - use css pseudo-elements and pseudo-classes
+- see the supposed layout at the finish layout.png file in this repo

 **Push your solution to your github, and submit a link to your Github repo in the submission folder on Fronter:** https://fronter.com/kea/links/structureprops.phtml?treeid=305344